-The board held five regular meetings and two special meetings in 2011.
+The board held five regular meetings and three special meetings of the board (of the independent directors) in 2012.
 All directors attended more than 75% of the total number of meetings of the board and committees of the board on which they served.
 Board members are expected to attend the Company's Annual Meeting of Shareholders absent a pressing reason, although the Company has no formal policy on the matter.
-All of the directors attended our 2011 Annual Meeting of Shareholders.
+All of the directors attended our 2012 Annual Meeting of Shareholders.